flofriday/pixelFlow/README.md

 - [License](#license)

 ## Quick Start
-This platform is currently in an beta version so at the moment there isn't anyway to start right away.
+Currently there is a [release](https://github.com/flofriday/pixelFlow/releases) for Windows users.
+Other platforms will come soon.

+**You must also download the Arduino folder from the release when you want to control the hardware!**

 ### For Developers
+1. Open your favorite Terminal.
-1. Download this repository.
+2. Download this repository `git https://github.com/flofriday/pixelFlow.git`.
-2. Go into the folder "Arduino" and upload the Code on an Arduino Mega.
-3. Go into the folder "App" and run `npm install`.
+3. Go into the folder "App" `cd App` and run `npm install`.
 4. Start the Software with `npm start`.
+5. Go into the folder "Arduino" and upload the Code on an Arduino Mega.

 ## Status
-This project is still in progress, so some features are missing.
-However, you can already use it.
+This project is almost done.
+There are only some binaries and documentation misssing.
+Sure some features are missing but for now this project won't get any new features.

+Feel free to write your own code and features and contribute it.

 ## Communication
 Documentation for the communication will come soon.